 - What do I do if new loans come into repayment?

-Complete, sign, and return a new Direct Debit Electronic Funds Transfer Agreement for any new and/or consolidation loans.
+Complete and submit a new Direct Debit Electronic Funds Transfer Agreement online in Account Access for any new and/or consolidation loans.

 - How do I discontinue Direct Debit?